-- a) with all affected lines blocked; or - b) with lines open to traffic with documented and implemented additional risk control measures in place.
+- a) with all affected lines blocked; or - b) with a documented and authorised ALO plan, and additional risk control measures in place.

 8.2 Conditions when working with any line open to traffic

 When planning and implementing ALO working by on-track plant (OTP), civil construction plant and on-track machines (OTM), the guidance note NR/GN/RMVP/0200 shall be followed.